Elementary School Handbooks

 4. Medication should be brought to school in a labeled container.
 The medication will be kept in the school nurse’s office in a locked cabinet.

-5. New York State Education Law applies to over the counter medications as well as prescription drugs.
-Cough drops, Tylenol, cold remedies cannot be given without the proper documentation.
+5. New York State Education Law applies to over-the-counter medications as well as prescription drugs.
+Cough drops, Tylenol, and cold remedies cannot be given without the proper documentation.

 Health Appraisal